tommygiesbrecht/firstvoucher_mobile_client/README.md

 ```

-More information to run a flutter application you find here: https://flutter.dev/docs
+You find more information to run a flutter application here: https://flutter.dev/docs

 ## Set custom theme